ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 # User Interactions

 As discussed in {{protocol-overview}}, KT follows a client-server architecture.
-This means that user interaction is generally directly with the transparency log.
+This means users generally interact directly with the transparency log.
 The operations that can be executed by a user are as follows:

 1. **Search:** Performs a lookup on a specific key in the most recent version of